Sabrina Sojourner: Political history

 Sojourner first considered running for public office shortly after meeting Harvey Milk in the late 1970s.

 In 1990, she accepted a position directing the National Organization for Women's diversity program and moved to Washington, D.C. and served as a lobbyist promoting women's issues.
 She then worked as the legislative aide to Congresswoman Maxine Waters.

-From 1992 to 1996, she served as a ex officio member of the District of Columbia Democratic State Committee and was subsequently elected to the committee as an at-large member.
+From 1992 to 1996, she served as an ex officio member of the District of Columbia Democratic State Committee and was subsequently elected to the committee as an at-large member.
 Shorty thereafter, she was elected D.C.'s Shadow congressperson, a position in which she lobbied for D.C. statehood and advocated for full Constitutional standing.

 Sojourner's Congressional history primarily focused on gay and lesbian participation in the military, substance abuse, civil rights, police brutality, education, and domestic violence.
 She also focused on HIV/AIDS support for affected individuals in the D.C area and chaired the Metropolitan Washington Regional HIV Health Services Planning Council.
 Sojourner's main duty as D.C.'s sole Shadow Representative was to lobby congress in passing full federal representation for the District, citing the Tennessee Plan as evidence to elevate the status of D.C.'s citizens.

 In 1994 and 1998, she received the Bayard Rustin Political Activism Award from the Black Gay and Lesbian Leadership Forum.